UO-CS-OER/CS211-text/Intro_to_CS/01-Objects/01_3_References.md

 ![New distinct point](img/pythontutor-point-unaliased-step2.png)

-As we saw with the `list` example, aiasing applies to objects from the built-in Python classes as well as to objects from the classes that you will write.
+As we saw with the `list` example, aliasing applies to objects from the built-in Python classes as well as to objects from the classes that you will write.
 It just hasn't been apparent until now, because many of the built-in classes